 Who we are

-My Phone Feeds Kids is a social enterprise started by Luke Roberts, a former mechanical engineering student who left the PhD program at the University of Maryland to follow his dream of changing the world by empowering people and creating art.
+My Phone Feeds Kids is a social enterprise started by Luke Justin Roberts, a former mechanical engineering student who left the PhD program at the University of Maryland to follow his dream of changing the world by empowering people and creating art.
 Luke worked with his dad to build the app and learn marketing from the ground up.
 Both are driven by a passion to make a difference in the world.
-Luke also writes songs and plays in the band They’ll Have Dreams with his brother Daniel (you can watch some of their music videos on their Patreon page).
+Luke also makes music videos on his YouTube channel Luke Justin Roberts.

 Where the money goes